 The Double Creek Channel Shoaling situation is a hazard to navigation.
 This was originally published on 4/19/2021 but since the hazard still exists we’ve updated this on 8/12/22.

-Barnegat Bay’s Double Creek Channel is well know for shoaling and shifting sand bars.
-It was closed before (in recent years) and it looks to be closing up again.
-There’s two areas of potential navigation hazard in Double Creek night now.
-Small shallow draft boats have no issue however at lower tides, vessels which drawl some water have had issues… hard groundings.
+Barnegat Bay’s Double Creek Channel is well know for shoaling and shifting sand bars and in recent years it was closed.
+Right now (04/2021 and still in 08/2022) there’s two areas of potential navigation hazard in Double Creek.
+Shallow draft boats have no issue however at mid and lower tides some vessels are grounding.

 The best way for medium and large size vessels is always Oyster Creek Channel.

-South End Of Double Creek – Hazard A On Chart
+South End Of Double Creek – Hazard “A”

 The southern end of Double Creek Channel at the elbow is pinching off again.
 For many years this area has shoaled.
 It was dredged a number of times, but never enough.
 At the time of this post there are two danger buoys at the site alerting mariners of the shallow water here.
 The area is very narrow with little to no room for error.

-North East End Of Double Creek – Hazard B On The Chart
+North East End Of Double Creek – Hazard “B”

-South Side Of The West End of Oyster Creek – Hazard C On The Chart
+West End of Oyster Creek – Hazard “C”

 Many small boats navigating westerly through Oyster Creek with a southern destinations short cut off to port in the areas of buoy 37-39.
-No more!
-There is a new sandbar (sort of mini-island) that was made from the dredge materials removed from Oyster Creek.
-It is not in the channel however it will catch some off guard.
+No more unless you really know what you are doing!

 Navigate With Caution